stef2dotoh/listmanager/README.md

 Technology used: PHP, MySQL, JavaScript, jQuery, HTML, CSS, Bootstrap

 You can review the individual files or download the .zip.
+Feel free to make any mods you wish.

 # Installation instructions
 1. Import listmanager.sql to create database back-end.
 It contains two tables: users and todo_list.